corydolphin/herokubench/README.md

 # Heroku Bench

-A build server in the cloud.
+A build server in the cloud, heavily inspired by Vulcan.

 ## Install